Azure/iot-edge-v1/doc/sample_dotnet_desktop.md

 Creating your own module
 ------------------------
-1. Create a .NET project (DLL) (Class library);
+1. Create a .NET project (DLL) (Class library).
-2. Add Reference to Microsoft.Azure.IoT.Gateway DLL;
+2. Add Reference to Microsoft.Azure.IoT.Gateway DLL.
-3. On your class you shall implement `IGatewayModule`;
+3. On your class you shall implement `IGatewayModule`.
    See the Printer module as example:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ C#
 using System;
 using System.Collections.Generic;